OpenRakis/Spice86/README.md

 *Remember*: You must tell Spice86 to use your assembly code overrides with the command line argument "--UseCodeOverride true" when debugging your project.

 Along with the mandatory path to your DOS program, passed with the --ExePath argument.

+## Debugger

+Spice86 comes with a built-in debugger that can be used to debug the emulated program.
+It is a simple debugger that allows you to inspect the memory, the disassembly, the registers, and the stack.

+### Structure viewer

+The structure viewer allows you to inspect the memory in a structured way.
+It is useful to inspect the memory as a structure, like the DOS PSP, the DOS MCB, the VGA registers, etc.

+First you need a C header file that describes the structures in the application.
+You can generate one with Ghidra or IDA.
+Then you can load it with the `--StructureFile` commandline argument.
+This will enable the "Structure view" button in the Memory tab of the debugger.

+There you enter a segment:offset address and choose the structure you want to view.
+The structure will be displayed in a tree view and the memory in a hex view.

+The display updates whenever the application is paused, so you can step through the program and see how the structure changes.
+Exporting a new C header file from Ghidra or IDA will also update the structure viewer with the new information real-time.

+You can also enter the Structure view by selecting a range of bytes in the Memory tab and right-clicking on it.

 ## Misc
 ### C Drive